Mari Clements has been at Fuller since 2001 and was named dean of the School of Psychology as of July 1, 2014.

-Clements is a member of the Association for Behavioral and Cognitive Therapies, the Society for Research in Child Development, the National Council on Family Relations, the American Psychological Association, and the American Psychological Society.
-Her work has appeared in scholarly journals including Family Process, Journal of Social and Clinical Psychology, Journal of Marriage and Family, and Journal of Psychology and Christianity.
+Clements is a member of the Association for Behavioral and Cognitive Therapies, the American Psychological Association, and the American Psychological Society.
+Her work has appeared in scholarly journals including Couple and Family Psychology: Research and Practice, Journal of Marriage and Family, Family Process, Parenting: Science and Practice, and Journal of Family Psychology.
 She has also authored several book chapters and presented at various psychology association meetings around the country.

 Areas of Expertise, Research, Writing, and Teaching

 Marital conflict, parenting, developmental psychopathology, research design and statistics